Gugulethu-Nyoni/semantq/docs/Semantq-cli.md

 ---

-Thank you for using Semantq CLI!
+Thank you for using Semantq!
 Happy coding! 🚀
 ```